Fairfield Stags: Women's basketball

-The Fairfield Stags women's basketball team competes in the Metro Atlantic Athletic Conference of NCAA Division I. The Stags play their home games in the 3,500 seat Leo D. Mahoney Arena on campus.
+The women's basketball team competes in the Metro Atlantic Athletic Conference of NCAA Division I. The Stags play their home games in the 3,500 seat Leo D. Mahoney Arena on campus.
+The women's basketball team has won the MAAC title in 1988, 1991, 1998, 2022, 2023 and regular season titles in 1990, 1991, 2000, 2022, and 2023.
+In 2023, they went undefeated in conference play, reached the Associated Press Top 25 and went to the NCAA Tournament.
+They are currently coached by Carly Thibault-DuDonis.

 Under former coach Diane Nolan, who reached her milestone 500th win in 2006, the Stags competed in the NCAA Women's Basketball Championship in 1988, 1991, 1998, and 2001.
 Individually, Katrina Fields in 1985, Dana Pellegrino in 1987 and 1988 and Lisa Mikelic in 1991 earned All-American honors.
 The Stags are currently coached by Joe Frager, who previously coached the Southern Connecticut State University Owls to the 2007 NCAA Division II Women's Basketball National Title.

 Cross country

-The Fairfield Stags cross country team is the oldest athletics program at the university, dating back to 1947.
+The cross country running team is the oldest athletics program at the university, dating back to 1947.
 The Rev. Victor Leeber, S.J. founded the team and is the namesake of the annual Father Leeber Invitational hosted by the university and held on the campus grounds.
 Members of the Fairfield University Hall of Fame include: John Barry '62, Joseph von Ehr '74, Joseph Miko '51, Michael Collins '77, and Ian MacNeill '97.
 The Stags participate in the MAAC conference like the majority of the other Fairfield programs.
 For three straight years (07–09) the men have been recognized as part of the NCAA Academic Performance Program.
 The program has seen a resurgence since the hiring of John Sagnelli, formerly a coach at the University of New Haven, in 2007.
 Last year the men's team placed 5th in the MAAC up two spots from 7th in 2008 and 9th in 2007.

 Field hockey

-The Fairfield Stags field hockey team, as of the 2019 season, have competed in the Northeast Conference (NEC) of NCAA Division I. The NEC effectively took over operation of the MAAC field hockey league after the 2018 season.
+The field hockey team, as of the 2019 season, have competed in the Northeast Conference (NEC) of NCAA Division I. The NEC effectively took over operation of the MAAC field hockey league after the 2018 season.
 The Stags play their home games at University Field on the campus of Fairfield University.
 The team competed in the 1981 NCAA Division III EAIAW Regional Playoffs and the 2001 NCAA Women's Field Hockey Championship.
 The team also won the Patriot League Regular Season Title in 1998 and the Patriot League Tournament Championship in 2001.
 Individually, Mary Beth Combs received the Connecticut NCAA Woman of the Year Award in 1993 and ten players have earned NFHCA Mideast Regional All-American honors.
 The Stags are currently coached by Jackie Kane '87.